Funding & Scholarships

-Check out our list of fundraising ideas that can be used to help pay for your education abroad experience: https://studyaway.uga.edu/?go=StudyAbroadFundraisingIdeas
+Check out our list of fundraising ideas that can be used to help pay for your study away experience.

-UGA students studying abroad on UGA study abroad programs for direct credit (i.e., UGA in Costa Rica, Cortona and Oxford, as well as faculty-led programs) only need to meet the standard requirements to receive financial aid.
-Once accepted into a study abroad program for UGA direct credit, the UGA registration process is done the same way as on-campus, therefore, no additional paperwork for financial aid disbursement is required.
-UGA transient students participating in UGA study abroad programs for direct credit should work with their home university to secure financial aid.
-All students participating in UGA study abroad programs for direct credit are charged UGA in-state tuition and a program fee on their student account.
+UGA students participating in UGA StudyAway programs for direct credit (i.e., UGA in Cortona and Oxford, as well as faculty-led programs) only need to meet the standard requirements to receive financial aid.
+Once accepted into a study away program for UGA direct credit, the UGA registration process is done the same way as on-campus, therefore, no additional paperwork for financial aid disbursement is required.
+UGA transient students participating in UGA StudyAway programs for direct credit should work with their home university to secure financial aid.
+All students participating in UGA StudyAway programs for direct credit are charged UGA in-state tuition and a program fee on their student account.

-UGA students attending UGA Exchange Programs or approved non-UGA study abroad programs sponsored by other universities or organizations must complete the Office of International Education Transfer Credit Approval (TCAF) prior to going abroad, as well as meet the standard requirements to receive financial aid.
-The Transfer Credit Approval is the official process students must follow to be able to transfer credit earned on their study abroad program to UGA.
-Students must also maintain student and financial aid status at UGA while abroad by enrolling in a special course set up by the Office of International Education.
+UGA students attending UGA Exchange Programs or approved non-UGA study away programs sponsored by other universities or organizations must complete the Office of Global Engagement Transfer Credit Approval (TCAF) prior to program departure, as well as meet the standard requirements to receive financial aid.
+The Transfer Credit Approval is the official process students must follow to be able to transfer credit earned on their study away program to UGA.
+Students must also maintain student and financial aid status at UGA while away by enrolling in a special course set up by the Office of Global Engagement.

-Once a completed Transfer Credit Approval is on file in the Office of International Education and the student is showing enrollment for the appropriate number of credits in the special course, the disbursement of eligible financial aid can be scheduled through the Office of Student Financial Aid.
-In most cases, financial aid can be released (via check or direct deposit) to students approximately 10 days prior to the official start date of the program abroad.
+Once a completed Transfer Credit Approval is on file in the Office of Global Engagement and the student is showing enrollment for the appropriate number of credits in the special course, the disbursement of eligible financial aid can be scheduled through the Office of Student Financial Aid.
+In most cases, financial aid can be released (via check or direct deposit) to students approximately 10 days prior to the official start date of the study away program.

-For financial aid that is based on credit hours (such as HOPE), students who end up taking fewer credits abroad than what was originally stated on the Transfer Credit Approval form may receive a request for repayment of part of their financial aid.
-This may also be the case for dropping from a full time to a part time course load while abroad for financial aid such as Pell Grant, Federal loans, etc.
+For financial aid that is based on credit hours (such as HOPE), students who end up taking fewer credits during their study away experience than what was originally stated on the Transfer Credit Approval form may receive a request for repayment of part of their financial aid.
+This may also be the case for dropping from a full-time to a part-time course load while studying away for financial aid such as Pell Grant, Federal loans, etc.